Humber sites and monuments record (SMR)

 There is no charge for general and non-commercial use of the record.
 Commercial users can refer to the charges under commercial and professional users.
-Photocopying charges apply at 30p (10p concessions) for an A4 sheet and 50p (20p concessions) for an A3 sheet.
+Photocopying charges apply at 10p per copy.

 You can visit the Humber Archaeology Partnership on an appointment only basis at our offices at The Old School, Northumberland Avenue, Hull.

-The office is open to the public from Tuesday to Friday 930am - 12.30pm and 1.30pm - 4.30pm (4pm on a Friday).
+The office is open to the public from Monday to Friday 9.00am to 4.00pm (3pm on a Friday).
 Please ring first to book an available appointment.

 Humber Archaeology Partnership